Driblinho/0x-react-tutorial/README.md

 # 0x-react-tutorial

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Tis project is a repository for React, Bootstrap and Metamask tutorial.
+This project is a repository for React, Bootstrap and Metamask tutorial.